yamunareddy04/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
-HR Analytics Dashboard built using Tableau to analyze employee attrition, workforce distribution, and job satisfaction through interactive data visualizations.
+This project presents an HR Analytics Dashboard built using Tableau to analyze employee data and identify workforce trends.
+The dashboard helps visualize key HR metrics such as employee attrition, workforce distribution, job satisfaction, and department-level insights.